-&lt;sup>16 In addition to the formal econometric studies discussed above, central banks' staff normally undertake a regular detailed analysis of monetary data.
+&lt;sup>13 In addition to the formal econometric studies discussed above, central banks' staff normally undertake a regular detailed analysis of monetary data.
 This analysis extracts the information from monetary developments that is relevant for monetary policy decisions, and thus tries to identify special factors or portfolio shifts which distort the relation between money and prices.
-A detailed discussion of the framework used for this analysis in the case of the ECB - including the judgmental and institutional analysis that complements econometric techniques - is provided in Masuch et al (2001).
-It is noteworthy that central bank staff who closely monitor developments in financial and banking markets are often in a position to interpret and correct "headline" monetary developments using "off-model" information that is not incorporated into econometric studies.
+A detailed discussion of the framework used for this analysis in the case of the ECB - including the judgmental and institutional analysis that complements econometric techniques - is provided in Masuch et al. (2001).
+It is noteworthy that central bank staff who closely monitor developments using "off-model" information that is not incorporated into econometric studies.
+Such analysis therefore often adds to the policy-relevant information in monetary developments, extending their relevance beyond what would be suggested by the econometric studies reported above alone.

-This discussion therefore suggests that - at least on the basis of euro area monetary aggregates - empirical support exists for the following assertions: first, a stable long-run relationship between money, prices and a small number of other key macroeconomic variables exists; and second, monetary developments are leading indicators of future price developments, especially at longer horizons.
+This discussion therefore suggests that - at least on the basis of euro area monetary aggregates - empirical support exists for the following assertions: First, a stable long-run relationship between money, prices and a small number of other key macroeconomic variables exists; second, monetary developments are leading indicators of future price developments, especially at longer horizons.